kellyfirst/task01/README.md

 # task01
-This task is about HTML and CSS
+This task is about HTML